 - Our first Outreach position was funded because the need was so intense that an additional position was established early in 2018.

 - Gateway receives funding for the Homelessness Initiative Phase II Program.
 This created 36 supportive housing units in Niagara.

 - Gateway hired a full time Property Manager, 4 full time Case Managers that included support from a mental health aid and a public health nurse.
 Gateway also provided property management services to Canadian Mental Health Association Niagara and the Oak Centre.

 - Home for Good Program established – working with individuals experiencing homelessness who have a mental health issue and an addiction.
 Niagara Falls units.

 - Gateway Residence of Niagara Inc, legally changed their name to Gateway Residential and Community Support Services of Niagara.
 The board of directors felt this change reflected our mission to move forward with providing more affordable housing for individuals living with mental illness

 - 2007 marks an important year in Gateway’s history.
 The need for more affordable housing continues in Niagara.
-The Homelessness Initiative Phase Two program is granted additional funding for 20 additional supportive housing units.
+The Homelessness Initiative Phase II program is granted additional funding for 20 additional supportive housing units.

 - Construction is completed on Gateway’s first affordable housing project.
 The Dr. Peter Grant Haven of Hope opened at 178 King Street in Welland.
 This building provides 28 supported, affordable housing units and on site administrative offices and support services.